-The Local Government Act (section 921) allows municipalities to approve Temporary Use Permits (TUP) for commercial and industrial uses.
-These permits are issued for a two year term, with the possibility of an additional two year renewal.
-The issuance of a TUP is intended to provide a short-term opportunity for new businesses which either relocate or cease to exist within a maximum four year period.
+The Local Government Act (section 921) allows municipalities to approve Temporary Use Permits (TUP).
+These permits are issued for a three year term, with the possibility of an additional three year renewal.
+The issuance of a TUP is intended to provide a short term opportunity for uses that either relocate or cease to exist within a maximum six year period.

-1 Temporary Commercial or Industrial Use Permits may be allowed on all lands designated Industrial, Light Industrial, Commercial, or Urban Node following Council's consideration and the public review process established in the Local Government Act.
+1 Temporary Permits may be allowed on all lands designated Industrial, Light Industrial, Commercial, or Urban Node following Council's consideration and the public review process established in the Local Government Act.